nairne1/QA/README.md

 The Unity scene must be running while executing this command.

 Note: Recreating the training environment is not required to run this project, as trained models are included.

+### What to Observe

+* How the trained AI explores the level
+* How it detects and triggers bugs
+* Differences between trained and untrained behaviour
+* Comparison with human testing performance